Swan maiden: China

+In later periods, a story is found from among the Dunhuang manuscripts which veers close to the general Swan Maiden tale: a poor man named T'ien K'un-lun approaches a lake where three crane maidens are bathing.

+Japan

+The swan maiden type narrative is found in medieval Japanese literature as well, specifically in the Ōmi fudoki where the heavenly woman (tennyo) has her feather garment (hagoromo) taken away by a man and is forced to marry him.
+In different tale found in the Tango fudoki, the heavenly woman has her garment hidden away, and has no choice but to become an adoptive daughter of a childless couple.

 In Irish Sagas

+Clearly the best known story of transformation into swans in Middle Irish narrative occurs in the Oidheadh chloinne Lir ("The Sorrows of the Children of Lir"), this work being counted among the "Three Sorrows of Storytelling".

+There are other Irish medieval narratives that touch on woman-bird transformation, and there is also some lore regarding feather robes (cf. Feather cloak), but they don't coalesce together, viz.:

 The swan is said to be the preferred form adopted by Celtic goddesses.
 Even in this form, their otherworldly nature is identifiable by a golden or silver chain hanging around their neck.

 In the Irish Mythological Cycle of stories, in the tale of The Wooing of Étaine, a similar test involving the recognition of the wife among lookalikes happens to Eochu Airem, when he has to find his beloved Étaine, who flew away in the shape of a swan.

 A second Irish tale of a maiden changing into a swan is the story of hero Óengus, who falls in love with Caer Ibormeith, in a dream.
+When he finds her, Caer is in swan form, wearing a golden chain, and accompanied by 150 maidservants also in swan form, each pair bound with a silver chain.

 In another tale, relating to the birth of hero Cú Chulainn, a flock of birds, "joined in pairs by silver chains", appear and guide the Ulstermen to a house, where a woman was about to give birth.
 In one account, the birds were Cu Chulainn's mother, Deichtire, and her maidens.

+Modern collected oral folklore

+Scholarship has remarked that the Swan Maiden appears "throughout the ancient Celtic lands".

+On the other hand, researcher Maria Tatar points out that the "Swan Maiden" tale is "widespread in Nordic regions".

+Scholar Lotte Motz contrasted its presence in different geographical regions.
+According to her study, she appears as a fairy tale character in "more southern countries", whereas "in northern regions", she becomes a myth and "an element of faith".

+East Asia

+According to professor Alan Miller, the swan maiden tale is "one of the most popular of all Japanese folktales".
+Likewise, scholar Manabu Waida asserted the popularity of the tale "in Korea, Manchuria and China", as well as among "the Buryat, Ainu and Annamese".